neuralmagic/deepsparse/examples/aws-sagemaker/README.md

 offers an easy-to-use infrastructure for deploying deep learning models at scale.
 This directory provides a guided example for deploying a [DeepSparse](https://github.com/neuralmagic/deepsparse) inference server on SageMaker.
-Using both of these tools, deployments benefit from sparse-CPU acceleration from DeepSparse and automatic scaling from SageMaker.
+Deployments benefit from both sparse-CPU acceleration with DeepSparse and automatic scaling from SageMaker.